Healing Chronic Pain Syndromes

 When no physical damage can be identified - and even in some cases where physical causes have been diagnosed - it is possible that your pain may be perpetuated by learned neural pathways.
 What does this mean?

-All pain - whether tied to physical causes or not - is created in the brain.
-Pain is a signal sent by the brain to alert you that some aspect of you has been damaged.
-The damage can be physical, like a broken leg.
-It can also be emotional, like a broken heart.
+All pain - whether tied to physical injury or not - is created in the brain.
+Pain is a signal meant to keep you safe by alerting you to danger.
+Pain signals can be triggered by physical injury, like a broken leg.
+They can also be triggered by emotional injury, like a broken heart.
 There’s a reason we say things like “that hurt my feelings.”

 As pain patterns become more persistent, avoiding potential triggers becomes a full-time job.
 Often, sufferers give up many of the activities that bring them joy and vitality in an effort to avoid pain.
 The persistent fear and vigilance trigger an increase in pain signals.
 The result is a vicious cycle in which pain gets bigger as life gets smaller.